 "...do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus."
 Philippians 4 6-7

 During this season of uncertainty and rapidly changing recommendations, we at Generis are carefully monitoring factors which will impact giving within your ministry.
-Here are eight action steps to address giving during COVID-19.
-I invite you to share this document within your respective circle of influence, as church-at-large leaders.
+Below are eight action steps to proactively address giving during COVID-19.
+I invite you to share this document within your respective circle with other pastors.

 Every church and is unique.
-Our situations, while similar, are not identical.
+Situations, while similar, are not identical.
 The Generis team desires to generously resource our clients, friends, and other churches with the utmost care during these challenging times.
-I am available to convene a group coaching session, via Zoom, for those churches you think could benefit generosity coaching and support in the coming days or weeks.
+I will myself available to convene an initial group discussion, via Zoom, for those churches you think could benefit and would appreciate the type of interaction and support outlined in this brief action plan.
 My email address is larry.ulrich@generis.com.
 You can also call or text me at 708.204.1510.

-Our colleague Dave Travis-former CEO of Leadership Network--has written some initial blog posts as we are all learning to navigate the impact of the corona virus outbreak.
-His eighth idea of 11, in his first posting, regards giving.
-Many sacramental churches are rapidly moving forward with digital presences, as they explore multiple options to continue to provide Ministry of Word & Sacrament, appropriate to their respective contexts, in response to governmental decrees and recommendations.
+Our Generis colleague Dave Travis-former CEO of Leadership Network--has written some initial blog posts as we are all learning to navigate the impact of the corona virus outbreak.
+His eighth idea of 11, in his first posting, highlighted giving.
+Many sacramental churches rapidly moved forward with digital presences, as they explore multiple options to continue to provide Ministry of Word & Sacrament, appropriate to their respective contexts, in response to governmental decrees and recommendations.